liisnotlee/p8105_final_project.github.io/README.md

 TODO: - interactivity over charts (hover to show n) - combine findings into report summary

 Test connection - li post repo name change

+Anu: conducted exploratory analysis to see if there are any worthwile relationships to further study.
+Conducted inferential analysis on exercise and menstrual symptoms.